Mario-Gozie/Chandoo-Sales-Data-Project/README.md

 ![Alt Text](https://github.com/Mario-Gozie/Chandoo-Sales-Data-Project/blob/main/Images/Screenshot%20(264).png)

-NB: I just spiced it up here by formatting it as currency to input the dollar sign :heart_eyes: but when I want to do serious calculations, I avoid doing this because it affect ordering and calculations at times :hushed:.
+_**NB**: I just spiced it up here by formatting it as currency to input the dollar sign :heart_eyes: but when I want to do serious calculations, I avoid doing this because it affect ordering and calculations at times :hushed:._

 QUESTION 2